-Head Lice Policy - BP 5141.33(a):
+Head Lice Policy-BP 5141.33(a):

 The District recognizes head lice infestations among students require treatment but do not pose a risk of transmitting disease.
 If a student is found with active, adult head lice, he/she shall be allowed to stay in school until the end of the school day.
-Upon return to school, the student will be checked before he/she can return to the classroom.
-When it is determined two or more students in a class or school are infested with head lice, parents of students in that class or school will be notified.
+Upon return to school, the student will be checked before he/she can return to the classroom and may remain at school if no active, adult lice are detected.
 Staff shall maintain the privacy of students identified as having head lice.